01

 Innovation and digital transformation are part of Transelec’s strategy.
 This development is essential for ensuring the company’s operational continuity and growth, preparing for risks and making the best decisions from an economic and technical perspective.

-We are thus incorporating technologies and intelligence to improve our processes, asset management and maintenance, placing innovation at the service of the company’s service quality, growth and productivity.
+We are incorporating technologies and intelligence to improve our processes, asset management and maintenance, placing innovation at the service of the company’s service quality, growth, and productivity.